purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 Wait, where's brotli?
 Oh, it just doesn't exist for... [reasons](https://github.com/whatwg/compression/issues/34).
 This might hopefully change soon, but that's not where we are at at the moment, and you know how slowly these things progress.

-I also briefly contemplated using `gzip` anyway, but precompressing gzip with a more efficient library, but `zopfli` only managed to produce a `86 KiB` file, still significantly worse than brotli.
+I also briefly contemplated using `gzip` anyway, but precompressing gzip with a more efficient library -- `zopfli` -- only managed to produce a `86 KiB` file, still significantly worse than brotli.

 ### Breaking laws